mervoli/python/Python_GettingStarted/Notes.md

 - bytes, bytearray
 - tuple
 - set
+- None

 ## 3) Functions
 ### Functions
+Arguments are called by reference.
+If a variable is changed inside a function, it is also changed in original.

 You can define a default value for a function parameter `def insert_element(a = 0):`